EdjeElectronics/TensorFlow-Lite-Object-Detection-on-Android-and-Raspberry-Pi/Raspberry_Pi_Guide.md

 Once the detect_edgetpu.tflite file has been moved into the model folder, it's ready to go!

 ### Step 2c.
 Run detection with Edge TPU!

+## Section 3 - Compile Custom Edge TPU Object Detection Models

+## Appendix: Common Errors
+This appendix lists common errors that have been encountered by users following this guide, and solutions showing how to resolve them.

+**Feel free to create Pull Requests to add your own errors and resolutions!
+I'd appreciate any help.**

+### 1. TypeError: int() argument must be a string, a bytes-like object or a number, not 'NoneType'
+The 'NoneType' error means that the program received an empty array from the webcam, which typically means something is wrong with the webcam or the interface to the webcam.
+Try plugging and re-plugging the webcam in a few times, and/or power cycling the Raspberry Pi, and see if that works.
+If not, you may need to try using a new webcam.